Akash-ML/fastapi-inventory-backend/readme.md

 * Generated Alembic migrations for safe DB schema evolution
 * Learned to automate tests using pytest
 * Integrated a machine learning model as a prediction API endpoint
+* Containerized the app using Docker
+* Deployed the webpage live on Render
 * Followed clean project structure and version control practices with git

 ---